gjbex/Fortran-MOOC/docs/documentation_best_practices.md

 ### Documenting modules

 Code is typically aggregated according to functionality in Fortran modules for separate compilation.
 Hence this aggregation has a purpose, and you should document that as well.
 What is the overall purpose of the module?
 Another question that you can answer in module documentation is the interaction between various components.
-How can the output of one procedure be used as the input for another, are the various procedure independent, or should they be called in a certain order?
+How can the output of one procedure be used as the input for another, are the various procedures independent, or should they be called in a certain order?

 As an example, if you have a procedure that initializes a data structure, a few that manipulate such data structures, and a finalization procedure that releases the resources in that data structure, then the module documentation should probably mention that you should

   1. call the initialization procedure to get a valid data structure;
   1. call procedures that use the data structure; and
   1. call the finalization procedure to avoid memory leaks.